spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/workflow/index.html.md

 The intent of a revert is never to place blame on the original author.
 Additionally, it is helpful to inform the original author so they can participate as a DRI on any necessary follow up actions.

+The `pipeline:revert` must be set on revert merge requests to skip some non-essential jobs in order to speed up the MR pipelines.

 ## Broken `master`

-If you notice that pipelines for the `master` branch of [GitLab] or [GitLab FOSS] is failing (red) or broken (green as a false positive), returning the build to a passing state takes priority over everything else development related, since everything we do while tests are broken may break existing functionality, or introduce new bugs and security issues.
+If you notice that pipelines for the `master` branch of [GitLab] or [GitLab FOSS] are failing, returning the build to a passing state takes priority over everything else development related, since everything we do while tests are broken may:

+- break existing functionality
+- introduce new bugs and security issues
+- impede productivity for all of engineering and our release processes

 [GitLab]: https://gitlab.com/gitlab-org/gitlab
 [GitLab FOSS]: https://gitlab.com/gitlab-org/gitlab-foss

 ### What is a broken `master`?

-All tests (unit, integration, **and** E2E QA) that fail on master are treated as `~"master:broken"`.

-Any test failures or flakiness (either false positive or false negative) causes productivity impediments for all of engineering and our release processes.
-If a change causes new test failures, the fix to the test should be made in the same Merge Request.
-If the change causes new QA test failures, in addition to fixing the QA tests, the `package-and-qa` or `review-qa-all` job must be run to validate the fix before the Merge Request can be merged.
+A broken master is an event where a pipeline in `master` is failing.

 The cost to fix test failures increases exponentially as time passes due to [merged results pipelines](https://docs.gitlab.com/ee/ci/pipelines/merged_results_pipelines.html) used.
 Auto-deploys, as well as monthly releases and security releases, depend on `gitlab-org/gitlab` master being green for tagging and [merging of backports](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/security/release-manager.md#regular-security-releases).